How to foster your child’s self-esteem

 - Provide your child with responsibilities and opportunities to contribute in the home.
 For example, assign family chores, or ask for help preparing dinner.
 This teaches your child that she’s important.

-- Offer choices and the chance to problem-solve so that your child learns that he has control over his life.
+- Offer choices and the chance to problem-solve, appropriate to your child’s age and stage, so that your child learns that he has control over his life.

-- Create a safe, loving home environment where your children can feel comfortable, secure and happy.
-Avoid fighting or arguing with your partner in front of your children, and always respect your children.
+- Create a safe, loving home environment where your child can feel comfortable, secure and happy.
+Avoid fighting or arguing with your partner in front of your child.

 When should I call a doctor?